AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

 1. Fill in the **[!UICONTROL Basic details]** for your delivery.
 Once done, click **[!UICONTROL Edit email content]**.

-1. Select the asset you want to change with the Content assistant.
+1. Select the asset you want to change with the Content Assistant.

 1. From the right-hand menu, select **[!UICONTROL Experience generation]**.